kristinemlarson/gnssrefl/tests/homeworks/homework2.md

 "azval": [ 40, 90, 90, 180, 180, 270, 270, 330 ],
 ```

-Now that you have SNR files and json inputs, you can go ahead and estimate reflector heights for the year 2012.
+Now that you have SNR files and json inputs, you can go ahead and estimate reflector heights for the year 2012 using <code>gnssir</code>.

-Note that it is normal to see 'Could not read the first SNR file:' results - this is because we used
+Note that it is normal to see 'Could not read the first SNR file:' because we only created SNR files once a week.
-the weekly setting when downloading the snr files.
-We are setting <code>gnssir</code> to run for
-every day of the year but if the snr file doesn't exist, it will continue on.

-Now, we can use the <code>daily_avg</code> tool to compute a daily average reflector height.
+Now you can use the <code>daily_avg</code> tool to compute a daily average reflector height for gls1.
 A median filter is set to 0.25 meters and 30 individual tracks are required in order to recover a daily average.
 The data in this plot show you long-term accumulation as well as relatively small snow
 accumulation events.
 The overall plot is dominated by the large melt event in the summer of 2012.